 Some of these we still do today, however there are better ways to do this that won’t compromise the user experience or the way it’s built.

-With the introduction of font libraries such as Adobe fonts kits and Google fonts, we can begin using fonts that users actually prefer, take minimal time to apply and that users can see clearly on most, if not all browsers.
+With the introduction of font libraries such as Adobe fonts kits and Google fonts, we can begin using fonts that users actually prefer that also take minimal time to apply.
+In addition to this they are also visible across browsers.

-More recently, say the last 5 years or so, we’ve started introducing the ‘native stack’.
+More recently, we’ve started introducing the ‘native stack’.
 Fonts that systems typically already have on their computer that look pretty decent.